All Episodes

 How about that?

-Here's the here's the here's the impact for us.
+Here's the impact for us.

-Bell Labs is the loosened research arm that does sensitive work for the Pentagon.
+To address U.S. security concerns about Bell Labs, Bell Labs is the Lucent research arm that does sensitive work for the Pentagon.

-The French company, Alcatel, and Lucent announced plans to form a separate independent American subsidiary managed by a board of three American citizens vetted by the U.S. government.
+The French company, Alcatel and Lucent, announced plans to form a separate, independent American subsidiary managed by a board of three American citizens vetted by the U.S. government.

 So U.S. defense work now obviously in jeopardy, ladies and gentlemen, as the French have taken over the company which owns Bell Labs.